Skip to main content

 This feature currently only works for namespace-scoped resources only.

-If you want to sync many custom resources, consider using multi-namespace-mode.
+If you want to sync many custom resources, consider using namespace syncing.

 sync: